 ****Figure 1 near here****

 The results of fitting the EMGD for males and females in each ruling period are provided in Table 2 and Figure 2.
-These also compare the distributional properties of RTs from first round events and finals, as races of significant value may encourage anticipation of the starter’s pistol.
-The parameters column presented in Table 2 provide the maximum likelihood of the best estimates of the EMGD parameters given the data from the ruling period and sex of interest, the properties column shows the location and scale of the distribution, the form of which was discussed in the methods section earlier while the final two columns provide a measure of goodness-of-fit of the estimated EMGD to the observed data with the corresponding p-value for the result of the test.
+These also compare the distributional properties of RTs from first round events and finals, since races of greater importance may encourage athletes to take risks and anticipate the start signal.
+The parameters column presented in Table 2 provides the maximum likelihood of the best estimates of the EMGD parameters given the data from the ruling period and sex of interest, the properties column shows the location and scale of the distribution, while the final two columns provide a measure of goodness-of-fit of the estimated EMGD to the observed data with the corresponding p-value for the result of the test.

 ****Table 2 near here***